osavaryb/abella_schema/README.md

                  hyp2 = member E[X1,...Xm] Gi
-        for defined ctxName and some E:o syn.2 > see which blocks, from the ith projection of ctxName, could match E syn.3 > unify all the matched blocks as T syn.3'> use E directly as T syn.4 > make sync statement & proof, asserting equality for each variables shared by the ith projection and the rest of the clause.
+        for defined ctxName and some E:o syn.2 > see which blocks, from the ith projection of ctxName, could match E syn.3 > See if a proof of sync was already done for that schema, for a statement matching the same clauses.
+If it is the case, return that schema name, otherwise continue. syn.4 > unify all the matched blocks as T
+(syn.4'> use E directly as T ) syn.5 > make sync statement & proof, asserting equality for each variables shared by the ith projection and the rest of the clause.

 (06/07/2013)
 > moved all new functions to module Schema. lexer, parser, abella_types and abella are also modified by the extension to handle block,schema and tacticals.